hyperledger-archives/burrow/example/basic-app-website/README.md

 This example contains an example solidity contract [simplestorage](simplestorage.sol) and a [node.js application](app.js) that interacts with the contract using [burrow](../../js/README.md).
 It also contains a [makefile](makefile) that will set up a single node chain, deploy the contract using `burrow deploy`.
 The node app configures itself to use the the single node chain my looking for [account.json](account.json) and [deploy.output.json](deploy.output.json) files that are emitted by `burrow deploy` and the makefile.

-The makefile provides some examples of using the `burrow` command line tooling and you are invited to modify it for your purposes.
+The makefile provides some examples of using the `burrow` command line tooling and you are invited to modify it for your purposes (i.e. change from linux target to darwin)

 ## Dependencies
 To run the makefile you will need to have installed: